-We all know that there is a special bit of heaven reserved for Hans Aufrecht and Heberhard Melcher because what these gentlemen created is without a shadow of a doubt one of the most valuable things in the automotive world, three letters that are worth millions of words: AMG.
+We all know that there is a special bit of heaven reserved for Hans Aufrecht and Heberhard Melcher because what these gentlemen created is without a shadow of a doubt one of the most valuable legacies in the automotive world, three letters that are worth a thousand of words: AMG.

-Specialized in pocking a variety of Mercedes with a stick until they’re in an Incredible Hulk like state, AMG has offered us countless brilliant creations that keep making history and putting a huge smile on people’s faces…and yes, as you can probably tell by now I’m itching to get in the AMG “owners club”…
+Specialized in pocking an endless variety of Mercedes with a stick until they’re in an Incredible Hulk like state and then unleashing them on the world, AMG has offered us brilliant creations that keep making history and putting a huge smile on people’s faces…and yes, as you can probably tell by now I am absolutely itching to get in the AMG owners club.

-As much as I love creations like the SL55 and S65 for example, I can’t help but have a particular adoration for the classic AMG’s and for this occasion, I’ve chose my 3 personal favorites (if you feel like sharing your selection, the comments are always open and reader views are welcome, especially regarding an article like this built on opinion): the 300 CE AMG Wide Body, one of the affectionately known as “Hammer”; the 450 SEL AMG; and the 560 SEC AMG Wide Body.
+As much as I really admire stuff like the SL55 or S65 for example, my love inevitably goes, first and foremost, for the classic AMGs.
+For today’s article, I chose my 3 personal favorites (if you feel like sharing your selection, the comments are always open and reader views are welcome, especially regarding an article like this built on opinion): the 300 CE AMG Wide Body, one of the affectionately known as “Hammer”, the 450 SEL AMG and the 560 SEC AMG Wide Body.